Maghnie/docs/aedifion.io/features.md

 ### Batch

 Batch processes cover more complex calculations and account for the more complex use cases of the ISO 50 001 "Energy Management" standard.
-A batch process is not operated continuously - like stream processes - but on a certain trigger, e.g., a pre-set time or up on your request.
-This process can run complex calculation using high-volumes of historical data.
+A batch process is not operated continuously - like stream processes - but on a certain trigger, e.g., a pre-set time or on your request.
+This process can run complex calculations using high-volumes of historical data.

 {% hint style="info" %}
 Examples for batch processes: